 Placing the heating source on one side of the enclosure creates a temperature gradient, allowing the springtails to choose their preferred level of warmth.

 Humidity is another crucial aspect of orange springtail care.

-These creatures thrive in a humid environment, with a relative humidity level of around 70% to 80%.
+These arthropods thrive in a humid environment, with a relative humidity level of around 70% to 80%.

-To maintain the desired humidity, misting the enclosure with dechlorinated water regularly is necessary.
+To maintain the desired humidity, misting the enclosure with dechlorinated water regularly is recommended.

-Additionally, using a hygrometer to monitor the humidity levels will help ensure they remain within the appropriate range.
+Additionally, using a hygrometer to monitor the humidity levels is essential to ensure they remain within the appropriate range.

-Choosing the right substrate is essential for orange springtails' well-being.
+Choosing the right substrate is vital for the well-being of orange springtails.

-A combination of organic materials such as coconut fiber, sphagnum moss, and leaf litter can create a suitable substrate.
+A combination of organic materials such as coconut fiber, sphagnum moss, and leaf litter provides a suitable substrate for them.

-Creating hiding spots within the enclosure is crucial for orange springtails' sense of security.
+Creating hiding spots within the habitat is essential for orange springtails.